Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Your company has an Azure DevOps environment that can only be accessed by Azure Active Directory users.

-You are instructed to make sure that the Azure DevOps environment can only be accessed from devices connected to the company's on-premises network.
+You are instructed to make sure that the Azure DevOps environment **can only be accessed from devices connected to the company's on-premises network**.
 Which of the following actions should you take?

 * A. Assign the devices to a security group.
 * B. Create a GPO.